Last updated: 22 June 2020

 What does Brexit mean for the Creative Europe programme?

-The EU and UK have provisionally agreed that if a deal is reached, the UK can participate in current Creative Europe programme until it ends in December 2020.
-UK projects will be able to apply for funding right up until this point, with successful applications receiving funding as normal, even where their funded activity is set to take place after December 2020.
+Under the terms of the Withdrawal Agreement, the UK will continue to participate in the current Creative Europe programme until it ends in December 2020.
+UK projects are able to apply for funding up until this point, with successful applications receiving funding as normal, even where their funded activity is set to take place after December 2020.

 What will happen to EU citizens living in the UK?